remy/mit-license/README.md

 I'm a developer, I seem only capable of *grey*!
 If you're a designer and want to contribute a decent lick of paint on the project that would be super.
-Obviously the content should remain to the point and simple, but I'm sure it could be tightened or sharpened.

-Drop me a messsage with any idea you've got (or even just a bit of CSS) and we'll get it live.
+Just create a new theme and send me a pull request.

 ## License